Howard Baker: U.S. Senate career

 Baker began his political career in 1964, when he lost to the liberal Democrat Ross Bass in a U.S. Senate election to fill the unexpired term of the late Senator Estes Kefauver.
 However, Baker only lost by 4.7% points, the closest that a Republican had come to being popularly elected to the Senate from Tennessee.

 In 1966, Bass lost the Democratic primary to the Governor of Tennessee, Frank G. Clement, and Baker handily won his Republican primary race against Kenneth Roberts, 112,617 (75.7%) to 36,043 (24.2%).
 Baker won the general election, capitalizing on Clement's failure to energize the Democratic base, especially organized labor.
 He won by a somewhat larger-than-expected margin of 56% to Clement's 44%.
 Baker thus became the first Republican U.S. senator from Tennessee since the Reconstruction era and the first Republican to be popularly elected to the Senate from Tennessee.
 Baker voted for both the Civil Rights Act of 1968 and the nomination of Thurgood Marshall to the U.S. Supreme Court.

-Baker was re-elected in 1972 and again in 1978 and served from January 3, 1967, to January 3, 1985.
+Baker was re-elected in 1972 and 1978 and served from January 3, 1967, to January 3, 1985.
 In 1969, he was already a candidate for the Minority Leadership position that opened up with the death of his father-in-law, Everett Dirksen, but Baker was defeated 24–19 by Hugh Scott.
 At the beginning of the next Congress, in 1971, Baker ran again, losing again to Scott, 24–20.

 When Scott retired, Baker was elected as leader of the Senate Republicans in 1977 by his Republican colleagues, defeating Robert Griffin, 19–18.
 Baker led the Senate GOP for the last eight years of his tenure, serving two terms as Senate Minority Leader from 1977 to 1981, and two terms as Senate Majority Leader from 1981 to 1985, a role he transitioned to after the Republicans gained the majority in the Senate in the 1980 elections.

 Baker did not seek further re-election and concluded his Senate career in 1985.
 He was succeeded by Democratic Representative and future Vice President Al Gore.